amitsaha/amitsaha.github.io/content/python-prometheus-monitoring-options.md

 ## Conclusion

-Option #4 above seems to be the best option to me especially when we have to manage/work with both WSGI and non-HTTP multi-process applications.
+Option #4 (using the `statsd exporter`) seems to be the best option to me especially when we have to manage/work with both WSGI and non-HTTP multi-process applications.
 Combined with the [dogstatsd-py](https://github.com/DataDog/datadogpy) client for StatsD, I think it is a really powerful option and the most straightforward.
 You just run an instance of `statsd exporter` for each application instance (or share among multiple instances) and we are done.

-It becomes even more attractive if we are migrating from using `statsd` to prometheus.
+This option  becomes even more attractive if we are migrating from using `statsd` to prometheus:

-I would be keen to hear what you think.
-If you have a suggestion or a comment, please look for the link in the footer text or I am [@echorand](https://twitter.com/echorand/) on Twitter.
+- Replace the native statsd client by `dogstatsd-py`
+- Point the DNS for the statsd host to the `statsd exporter` instance instead

 ## Learn more